 Ability to adapt to changing market demand

-If a company operates in an industry which is or has the potential to be affected by large scale changes, or “disrupted” as it’s usually called today, investors face the risk that the company will not be able to adapt competitively.
+If a company operates in an industry that is or has the potential to be affected by large-scale changes, or “disrupted” as it’s usually called today, investors face the risk that the company will not be able to adapt competitively.

-14. Does the company operate in an industry which has been stable for a long time and is expected to remain stable for a long time to come?
+14. Does the company operate in an industry that has been stable for a long time and is expected to remain stable for a long time to come?

 As well as change we also need to be alert to industries which are in decline, even if they are not changing.
 However, we need to be careful and try to differentiate between a long-term decline which is unlikely to be reversed and a more normal cyclical decline, which may well turn into a new boom within a few years at most.

-15. Does the company operate in an industry which is not in long-term decline?
+15. Does the company operate in an industry that is not in long-term decline?

 Even if a company is in an industry which is in long-term decline it doesn’t necessarily mean you shouldn’t invest in it.
 It would depend on the speed of decline and your estimate of the speed of decline should be reflected in the price (although industries in rapid decline probably should be avoided).

-For example, the fossil fuel industry is likely to be in long-term decline through the rest of this century, but few investors think that this long-term decline will have any significant impact on oil and gas related profits within the next decade or two.
+For example, the fossil fuel industry is likely to be in long-term decline through the rest of this century, but few investors think that this long-term decline will have a significant impact on oil and gas-related profits within the next decade or two.
 Because of that the long-term decline’s impact on current valuations is minimal (which may change if the carbon bubble meme becomes popular).

 Competitive products, services and price